DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-02-13-handling-incomplete-tasks.md

 If the user clicks a task that’s partially complete, they’ll be taken to the check answers page.
 It will show:

-- a blue highlighed summary list with any questions that have been answered
+- a blue highlighted summary list with any questions that have been answered
 - a message that says ‘You must complete your details before sending a referral’ (or similar)
 - a ‘Complete your details’ (or similar) button which when clicked will take users to the next unanswered question